 Douglas was introduced in 2017 by Canadian bed-in-a-box company GoodMorning.com.
 Only available in Canada, Douglas was manufactured as a single-firmness mattress, designed using eight years worth of engineering data and customer feedback.
-GoodMorning.com has priced the Douglas be the best value Canadian-made mattress in the country.
-They offer the same level of customer service for the Douglas as they do for their flagship brand, not to mention an industry leading sleep trial and warranty.
+GoodMorning.com designed the Douglas to be a value-packed, Canadian-made mattress at an unheard-of low price.
+They offer the same level of customer service for the Douglas as they do across their growing catalog, not to mention an industry leading sleep trial and warranty.

 |Delivery, Trial, Returns||Douglas||Brunswick|

 |Shipping cost:||Free shipping||Free shipping|